from Saguenay to Øresund

 It's just a few miles from the gardens to the village of Ste-Flavie.
 We stop at the Cantine de Ste-Flavie for lunch.
 Marc has seen this listed somewhere as one of Québec's best casse-croûtes.
 My lobster roll is strong corroborative evidence.

 From there, it's about a half an hour to Rimouski, where we are staying tonight.
 A seigneurie established in 1696 is now a city of about 50,000.
 It's a pleasant place with a relatively modern atmosphere, due largely to a fire that destroyed half the town in 1950.
-Route 132 runs along the shore, an obvious mistake (one I've seen made in many waterfront cities and towns), but it is mitigated somewhat by a nice promenade on the river side of it.
+Route 132 was at some point shifted from the town's main street to the shoreline, an obvious mistake (one I've seen made in many waterfront cities and towns), but it is mitigated somewhat by a nice promenade on the river side of it.
 I see some interesting-looking restaurants around, and there is a jazz festival going on in the Place des Anciens Combattants.
 There is, of course, a brewpub, Le Bien, Le Malt, close by our hotel, else why would we be here?
 We have a pint, then dinner at Les Complices [found closed in 2019], which Marc scouted on our initial exploration.
 Then there are a few more pints at Le Bien, Le Malt.
 We're happy.

 Next